 The short answer is no, homeowner’s insurance alone is not adequate coverage for a bed and breakfast.
 Likewise, a commercial insurance plan won’t cover certain problems that could arise related to your personal space and living.

 Doubling as both a residential and commercial property, here are some of the coverages and considerations you need to take into account when selecting bed and breakfast insurance:

 Building and Property

 Just like any typical home or business insurance plan, you’ll want to ensure that your house is insured in case of damage to your property from events such as water backup, storms or fire.
 Make sure your coverage includes the full cost of rebuilding your house in the event of a total loss.

 If you have additional buildings on your property such as sheds, barns or outbuildings, make sure to discuss these with your insurance agent to ensure they are adequately covered.

 Business Contents and Equipment

-Often overlooked when selecting bed and breakfast insurance, you’ll want to make sure that all of the furniture and equipment that are critical to the business side of things are covered.
+Often overlooked when selecting a bed and breakfast insurance, you’ll want to make sure that all of the furniture and equipment that are critical to the business side of things are covered.
 Though they may technically be located within the building you call home, personal contents insurance simply won’t cover the business-related items within your bed and breakfast.

 You’ll want to review your coverage from time to time to ensure it is still enough.
 As you make changes or upgrades to furniture and equipment, especially things like phones, computers or televisions, the replacement value of your business contents may increase and you don’t want to be caught off guard by inadequate coverage.